erikeldridge/app-quality-cookbook/static_analysis/ide.md

 ## Motivation

-An IDE can run style and complexity analysis automatically
+An IDE can assist with writing quality code and run style and complexity analysis automatically

 ## Goals

+* Edit code in an IDE
-Gain experience configuring and using static analysis tools within our IDE
+* Configure static analysis tools

 ## Steps

+### Editing

+### Configuring static analysis

-## Verify
+## Reflect

+* Do you feel more confident about the code you wrote in an IDE vs what you wrote in a text editor?